JRGNaN/DS_portfolio/README.md

 _Code_: [ML_S_NLP_Sentiment_Analysis.ipynb](/ML_Supervised/NLP/Sentiment_Analysis/)
 _Description_: from a dataset of tweets labelled according to whether they correspond to good or bad news, we will generate a predictive model that allows us to perform this classification using TF-IDF vectorization with NaiveBayes and LogisticRegressor VS an example made with ruled-based model VADER

+### DNN: Bank Churn Rate
+_Code_:
+_Description_: work on the usual case of bank churn rate with predictors associated to customer profile and an independent variable indicating whether or not the customer remains with the bank.
+Using a predictive model of neural network model of the DNN type.

 ### CNN: Pneumonia Diagnosis
 _Code_: [ANN_CNN_Pneumonia_Analysis.ipynb](/ANN/CNN_Pneumonia_Diagnosis/)
 _Description_: from chest X-ray images (anterior-posterior) selected from retrospective cohorts of paediatric patients aged one to five years from the Guangzhou Women's and Children's Medical Centre, Guangzhou, we are going to train a Convolutional Neural Network model to predict pneumonia cases.

 ## About me